-That does not mean, however, that a SCADA remote monitoring system should replace scheduled maintenance - to the contrary, it should inform it.
+That does not mean, however, that a SCADA remote monitoring and control system should replace scheduled maintenance - to the contrary, it should inform it.
 The data a network of industrial machines creates is specific to those machines, each in their own unique place.

 The trends observed are more likely to be predictive of future maintenance needs because they arise from the same real-world conditions future machinery will be subject to.

 To summarize, a robust maintenance program for industrial machinery in 2020-2021 will:

 Doing so will increase equipment uptime, reduce costly breakdowns, keep human resources needs sustainable, and prolong working equipment lifespans.

 You need to see DPS gear in action.
 Get a live demo with our engineers.